Connic

 Compare Results

 Variant agents are regular agent configurations.
 They can change anything: the model, the system prompt, the tools, the temperature.
-The naming convention makes it clear which agent is the base and which is the variant:
+A naming convention keeps it obvious which agent is the base and which is the variant:

 agents/